Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Experiments

 Apart from Property \ref{prop.ce}, the HP definition also violates Property \ref{prop.min} (Section \ref{sec.hp_def}).
 Plot \ref{fig : prop3_violations} displays the frequency of these violations (brown boxplots).
 More specifically, the plot shows for all trajectories the number of distinct actual cause-contingency pairs which are non-minimal, according to Property \ref{prop.min}.
 While comparing this number to the total number of these pairs which is shown in Plot \ref{fig : num_ac_cont}, we conclude that the HP definition systematically violates Property \ref{prop.min}.

 To measure the impact of Property \ref{prop.min} violations on responsibility attribution, we follow a procedure similar to the one for Property \ref{prop.ce} in Section \ref{sec.prop1_violations}.
 More specifically, we first compute the agents' degrees of responsibility based on $H_\mathcal{D}$, where \acdef~is the HP definition.
-Next, we correct $H_\mathcal{D}$ for Property \ref{prop.min} violations, i.e., we remove all actual cause-witness pairs the actual cause-contingency pairs of which are non-minimal according to Property \ref{prop.min}, and we recompute the degrees of responsibility.
+Next, we correct $H_\mathcal{D}$ for Property \ref{prop.min} violations, i.e., we remove all actual cause-witness pairs that violate Property \ref{prop.min}, and we recompute the degrees of responsibility.
 Similar to Plot \ref{fig : prop1_resp}, Plot \ref{fig : prop3_resp} shows the maximum value of the total absolute difference between the two computed degrees of responsibility, for every value of $N$ and responsibility method.
 The maximum is taken over all trajectories.
 The results indicate that Property \ref{prop.min} violations in the HP definition can greatly affect the downstream task of responsibility attribution.
 However, it is worth mentioning that for CH, the agents' degrees of responsibility changed only for $1$ trajectory out of the $250$ we sampled in our experiments, indicating that it is the most resilient to this type of property violations.

 Note that the HP definition allows for non-minimal contingencies, that is \acwpair~may be considered as a valid actual cause-witness pair by HP even if there is a subset $\vec{W}'$ of $\vec{W}$ and a setting $\vec{w}''$ such that $(\vec{A} = \vec{a}, (\vec{W}', \vec{w}'', \vec{a}'))$ is also an actual cause-witness pair according to HP.
 As mentioned by \citet{ibrahim2021actual}, when attributing responsibility based on the HP definition it would make sense to impose the witness minimality condition in addition to \textit{HPC3}.
 We denote this enhanced version of the HP definition by HP-MIN.
 Note that violations of the contingency minimality condition fall under Property \ref{prop.min} violations.
 Therefore, we expect that HP-MIN will do better than HP w.r.t Property \ref{prop.min} violations, and hence have a lower impact on responsibility.\footnote{In particular, only \textbf{ACCS}, \textbf{ACW} and \textbf{ACW-I} are affected.} Plots \ref{fig : prop3_violations} and \ref{fig : num_ac_cont} verify this intuition.
 They show that the number of violations is significantly smaller for HP-MIN.
 However, these violations are not completely vanished, meaning that there are still cases where they can have a large impact on responsibility attribution.
 In Appendix \ref{sec.hp-min}, we plot again \ref{fig : prop1_violations}, \ref{fig : prop1_resp} and \ref{fig : prop3_resp}, after replacing HP with HP-MIN.